nchuramani/FCL-MannersDB/README.md

 - Federated Continual Learning

 ### Federated Learning
-Each Strategy is setup in a seperate Jupyter Notebook (FedAvg, FedBN, FedProx, FedOptAdam, FedDistil) both without and with data augmentation.
+Each Strategy is setup in a separate Jupyter Notebook (FedAvg, FedBN, FedProx, FedOptAdam, FedDistil) both without and with data augmentation.

 ### Federated Continual Learning
-FCL strategies are implementad as python packages.
+FCL strategies are implemented as python packages.
 To execute the code for the benchmark on MANNERS-DB run the following:

 ```bash
 bash Federated Continual Learning/run_FCL_local.sh